 This is the way to the back porch, offices and apartment #1.
 Note that the yacht brokerage office has actually moved and we are planning to open an insurance office in that space in the near future.

-Here is a shot of Phillip Barnard in his office.
-Phillip is usually the guy doing chart briefings for our bareboat charter guests.
+Here is a shot of Philip Barnard in his office.
+Philip is the Operations Manager and also usually the guy doing chart briefings for our bareboat charter guests.
 He does his best to share his knowledge of sailing in the Caribbean.
-Phillip grew up sailing in these waters and went on to sail as a part of many professional race teams including Skandia, Nicorette and the Virgin Islands and Team Caribbean Americas Cup Campaigns.
+Philip grew up sailing in these waters and went on to sail as a part of many professional race teams including Skandia, Nicorette and the Virgin Islands and Team Caribbean Americas Cup Campaigns.
 Charter guests are often seen leaving his briefings with their heads spinning from the amount of information they were just given during one of his briefings!

 This is where you can often find Barefoot staff relaxing during their breaks.
 This is also where Phillip does his famous chart briefings and where I occasionally might be found teaching some principals of coastal navigation.
 The door at the end was our fins and snorkel room when this picture was taken, but has since been converted into the Barefoot Offshore Sailing School office.
 I have no explanation for some of the strange things that used to live in my office… After Phillip explained that the fish represented how he felt almost every day when he left his house to come to work, I knew we couldn’t get rid of it.
 The fish now resides in a place of honor on one of the shelves of my new office.